 Start by considering your credit history and score, and focus only on the cards that seem like they align with your credit profile.
 You can then narrow it down to cards that have the features and benefits you value the most.
 This can include having a low interest rate, offering rewards, or providing valuable cardholder benefits.
 You may also value a card that has low fees or that’s offered by a bank or credit union that you already have a relationship with.

 Once you’ve narrowed down your options to a few cards, compare their interest rates and fees, as well as their rewards and benefits.
-You can find credit card reviews online as well as user feedback that can help you make your final decision.
+You can find credit card reviews online in addition to user feedback that can help you make your final decision.

 Important Credit Card Terms

-One of the challenges to understanding how credit cards work is understanding all of the terms.
+One of the challenges to understanding how credit cards and credit card payments work is understanding all of the jargon.
 Here’s a small glossary of important credit card terms to help you to get started:

-Due date: This is the date that you must make at least the credit card minimum payment.
+• Due date: This is the date you must make at least the credit card minimum payment.
 By law, the due date must be on the same day of the month, every month.
-Most credit cards have a due date that’s 21 or 25 days following the statement closing date.
+Most credit cards have a due date that’s 21 or 25 days after the statement closing date.